Uruguay Personal Data Protection Law — Law No. 18.331

 Overview

-Uruguay Personal Data Protection Law No. 18.331 is a national data protection regulation that establishes requirements for the collection, processing, and safeguarding of personal data, aiming to ensure individuals’ privacy rights and promote responsible data management practices.
+Uruguay Personal Data Protection Law — Law No. 18.331 is a national data protection regulation that establishes requirements for the collection, processing, and safeguarding of personal data.
+The law aims to ensure individuals’ privacy rights and promote responsible data management practices across public and private organizations operating in Uruguay.

 Why it Matters

-Uruguay Law No. 18.331 establishes clear expectations for organizations to protect individual privacy and ensure responsible data management.
-Key benefits include:
+Uruguay Personal Data Protection Law — Law No. 18.331 establishes clear expectations for organizations to protect individual privacy and ensure responsible data management.

 - Strengthen data protection practices